aarsonline/aarsonline.github.io/class1/gln/REF.md

 Raczniak, Gregory, et al. "A single amidotransferase forms asparaginyl-tRNA and glutaminyl-tRNA in Chlamydia trachomatis."
 Journal of Biological Chemistry 276.49 (2001): 45862-45867.

+Nagao, Asuteka, et al. "Biogenesis of glutaminyl-mt tRNAGln in human mitochondria."
+Proceedings of the National Academy of Sciences 106.38 (2009): 16209-16214.

 Perona, John J., and Andrew Hadd.
 "Structural diversity and protein engineering of the aminoacyl-tRNA synthetases."
 Biochemistry 51.44 (2012): 8705-8729.